 Paul Reed Smith DGT

 I’ve been using this model guitar since its release back in 2008.
 I believe I’ve owned about 12 DGT guitars over those years.
 Yeah, that’s crazy.
 I’ve been using various models of PRS since I purchased my first one back in 1991.
 That first one was a CE in electric blue.
-I’m not going to go on a PRS rant here but I’ve had the chance to own and play almost every model.
+I’m not going to go on a PRS rant here, but I’ve had the chance to own and play almost every model.

-For some reason, PRS seems to be the most hated guitar I’ve come across in the guitar player community.
+For some reason, PRS seems to be the most disliked guitar I’ve come across in the guitar player community.
 I understand some of the reasoning behind this attitude toward them.
-Personally, I think PRS makes some of the best quality guitars around.
-When I purchased my first PRS I was searching for a guitar that I can call my guitar.
+Personally, I believe PRS makes some of the best quality guitars around.
+When I purchased my first PRS, I was searching for a guitar that I could call my guitar.
 Taking a PRS guitar off the wall and playing it for the first time resonated with me.
-I was coming out of the 80’s guitar craze where every guitar I owned had to have a Floyd Rose on it and I was getting tired of that.
+I was coming out of the 80’s guitar craze, where every guitar I owned had to have a Floyd Rose on it, and I was getting tired of that.
 The PRS trem took some time to adjust, but I liked it.
 Anyway, PRS released a model called the McCarty model, which suddenly became my favorite guitar.
-The McCarty model came with no tremolo and after playing that model for a while I realized that I wanted a trem on my guitar.
-I asked PRS if they would put one on for me but they said it would only be available in Private Stock. $$$$… Can’t do it.
-I knew of David Grissom back then from the John Mellencamp record called Whenever We Wanted.
-That first chord on Love And Happiness just smoked me..haha… Well,I became an instant David Grissom fan.
-David has been working with and using PRS guitars for a long time and I kept my ears and eyes on what he was doing.
-Then it happened, The PRS DGT was released, I believe it was in 2008.
-It was essentially a McCarty model (I really think Dave designed the Mcarty model first) with a tremolo.
+The McCarty model came with no tremolo, and after playing that model for a while, I realized that I wanted a trem on my guitar.
+I asked PRS if they would build one for me, but they said it would only be available in Private Stock. $$$$… Can’t do it.
+I knew of David Grissom from the John Mellencamp record called Whenever We Wanted.
+That first chord on Love And Happiness smoked me..haha… Well, I became an instant David Grissom fan.
+David has been working with and using PRS guitars for a long time, and I kept my ears and eyes on what he was doing.
+David was using a PRS Custom Gold Top for quite some time, so I waited.
+Then it happened, I believe it was in 2008, the PRS DGT was released.
+It was essentially a McCarty model (I really think Dave designed the McCarty model first) with a tremolo.
 BINGO!
 I had to have one.

 So, what’s the big deal?